Trow-Registry/trow/install/INSTALL.md

 [ManagedCertificate](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs) if
 running on GKE), but does require a (sub)domain whose DNS can be pointed at the cluster.

-The standard install instructions are based on Kustomize (see [Scott Lowe's blog](https://blog.scottlowe.org/2019/09/13/an-introduction-to-kustomize/) for a good introduction).
+The following install instructions are based on Kustomize (see [Scott Lowe's blog](https://blog.scottlowe.org/2019/09/13/an-introduction-to-kustomize/) for a good introduction).
+If you'd rather try the new Helm install, please see [this guide](../docs/HELM_INSTALL.md).

-You will need to create a new overlay for your cluster, containing your domain name and any special configuration (e.g. ingress).
+To use the Kustomize install you will need to create a new overlay for your cluster, containing your domain name and any special configuration (e.g. ingress).
 The overlay will refer to other configuration files.
 By keeping all changes to your own directory, any updates to Trow base configuration can be easily merged by just pulling the new commits.

 There is a complete example in the `overlays/example-overlay` directory, which can be used as a basis for getting your cluster running.